-Caregiver payment rates from in-home care agencies vary by the type of long term assistance and care you are expected to provide, your geographic location, and your experience, qualifications, and tenure with the agency.
-In general, a caregiver with 2+ years of professional caregiving experience who cares for a typical client (e.g., an 85-year-old woman, living alone, needing moderate assistance with ADLs and IADLs) would earn between $10 to $13.50 per hour depending on geography.
-In some areas, caregivers can make up to $15 an hour.
-You may want to contact an area agency for assistance with this question.
+Caregiver payment rates from in-home care agencies vary by the type of care you are expected to provide, your geographic location, and by your experience, qualifications, and tenure with the agency.
+In general, a caregiver with 2+ years of professional caregiving experience who cares for a typical client (e.g., an 85 yr old woman who lives alone and needs moderate assistance with ADLs and IADLs) would earn between $10 to $13.50 per hour.
+A career in caregiving earns $15 an hour in some areas, depending on experience and living cost.

 What Is A Typical Benefit Package?

-The agency pays employer taxes, which include Social Security, workers’ compensation, and disability insurance.
-Some agencies also make health insurance contributions, education allowances, or reimburse you for mileage.
-Of course, agencies are also required to comply with all labor, wage, and work-hour regulations, including paying overtime when necessary.
+The agency pays employer taxes which include Social Security, workers’ compensation, and disability insurance.
+Some agencies also make health insurance contributions, education allowances, and/or reimburse for mileage.
+Of course, agencies must also comply with all labor, wage, and work-hour regulations, including paying overtime when necessary.

 What Hours Will I Work?
 Are There Flexible Hours Available?